Devildarkweb/Devildarkweb/README.md

 [![MasterHead](https://images.squarespace-cdn.com/content/v1/5feb53185d3dab691b47361b/1609930650139-9NRI63XUJ29Y7E9LEA9G/12eca-machine-learning.gif)](https://Devildarkweb.io)

 <h1 align="center">Hola, 👋 I'm Soumik Chakraborty</h1>
-<h3 align="center">A third-year Undergrad Student pursuing my Btech in Computer Science and Engineering from JIS University.
+<h3 align="center">A Final year Undergrad Student pursuing my Btech in Computer Science and Engineering from JIS University.
 I enjoy being a part of new technologies and trying out innovative solutions.
 I'm especially interested in artificial intelligence after learning about machine learning and Deep Learning in my studies, and I'm eager to use AI in a more practical capacity.</h3>

 <!--## My Work in Kaggle:
 <a href="">